 - We have a parent's permission to share the information if the user is a child under age 13.
 See Children's Privacy & Family Accounts for more information about our privacy practices for children under 13 .

-- We respond to subpoenas, court orders, or legal process, or to establish or exercise our legal rights or defend against legal claims.
+- We respond to subpoenas, court orders, or legal process (such as law enforcement requests), or to establish or exercise our legal rights or defend against legal claims.

 Yahoo displays targeted advertisements based on personal information.
 Advertisers (including ad serving companies) may assume that people who interact with, view, or click targeted ads meet the targeting criteria—for example, women ages 18-24 from a particular geographic area.